 These days, devices and software are complex.
 In fact, the Windows operating system contains more than 50 million lines of code.
 And that's nothing compared to all of Google's services, which consist of more than 2 billion lines of code.

-You’re an IT professional who oversees the patching process for your organization.
-Some of the computers you manage are in use during normal business hours while others are in use during evening shifts.
+Consider this example: You’re an IT professional who oversees the Windows patching process for your organization.
+Some of the computers you manage are used during normal business hours while others are used during evening shifts.
 Some departments use specialized applications that aren’t found on other systems.
 Some systems, such as Windows servers, host applications critical to business operations that need to remain online as much as possible.
-Other systems host legacy applications that don’t support newer updates.
+Other systems host legacy applications that don’t support newer patch updates.
 You might also have a remote site several hours away with a handful of computers that need regular updates.
-How do you ensure all these devices receive their necessary updates on time?
+How do you ensure each device receives the necessary updates on time?

 An effective patch management policy takes these types of scenarios into account and develops a strategy to ensure devices are regularly updated while limiting downtime and managing special use cases.
-Without a patch management policy, devices could be one vulnerability away from a serious security compromise.
+Without a patch management plan, devices could be one vulnerability away from a serious information security compromise or data breach.

 Many sysadmins who work with Windows have the second Tuesday of every month circled on their calendars.
 This marks Patch Tuesday — the day when Microsoft releases a monthly roundup of critical updates and patches.
 But there are exceptions to the rule: Microsoft often addresses critical vulnerabilities as soon as a patch is available.